haligonda/haligonda.github.io/_posts/2022-3-22-Algorithms-To-Live-By.md

 ---

-*Thanks to ... for reading drafts of this piece.
+*Thanks to [Joe Choo-Choy](https://twitter.com/joechoochoy) for reading drafts of this piece.
 All remaining errors are mine and mine alone.*

 ---